 Note how Dean Cundey (the guy on the far left) is observing how negligent that Rob Z is.
 Seeing as how Eric narrowly avoided getting sued for almost breaking Tom Wilson’s collarbone during the school cafeteria scene*, I should take Tom’s account into account.
 If Eric was a true method actor, he would’ve punched him in the pre-chase scene.
 This was claimed in We Don’t Need Roads**, but Tom never mentioned it in his interview with Chris Hardwick.
 Tom criticized Eric for flirting with Lea, but he was interacting with a friend.
 Eric shoved Tom in retaliation for how he roughed up Crispin during the audition stage.
 Tom should’ve reported Eric’s intensity to the film medic after Z ignored him.
 During the last week of filming, Tom noticed Z taking Eric aside in between takes so that they could have long discussions because filming was slowing down.
 The last two anecdotes came from Tom’s memoir (The Masked Man).

 Eric is the most underrated influence on the movie.
 Tom would not have been cast as Biff.
 It necessitated sight gags in the Fox version.
 As for the scene where he was to pull Eric out of the car, the only way that it would’ve been filmed would be if they used stand-ins when filming either actor.
 The producers were so eager to make money that Eric still would’ve been fired if he acted funny, but the excuse would be that he was trying too hard.
-If he took things that seriously, he wouldn’t have pulled that face in the production photo of Lou’s Cafe (which negates one of the below quotations).
+If he took things that seriously, he wouldn’t have pulled that face in the production photo of Lou’s Cafe.
 Though some people think that Eric looked too old, Fox looked too wholesome (i.e. 15 going on 16 instead of 17 going on 18).
-Maybe BTTF should’ve been about college so that Fox wouldn’t look too old in the follow-ups.
+Maybe BTTF should’ve been about Marty going to a fifties college so that Fox wouldn’t look too old in the follow-ups.
 That’s the future that the creators should’ve been thinking about.
 They should’ve convinced Ralph Macchio to think twice about turning it down.

 Nick of Time would’ve been a better title as long as Marty was named Nick.
 The fishy-looking bearded man in the above photo is the second main producer: Neil Canton.
 Between the five producers, he had the worst excuse when explaining why Eric was being given the heave-ho after a month and a half of filming.
 Neil told Starlog that sometimes the dailies can be misleading.
 Due to the expenditure of money and the status of the project, it may as well have been completed.
 If Spielberg was daringly deft, he would’ve foreseen the commercial viability of having the Eric edit theatrically released in the following year (ala Gremlins being re-released one year later).
 If that was not financially feasible, Universal could’ve released the version on video before the Fox version’s video release.
 This would’ve been unheard of and it could’ve made BTTF the highest-selling video of all time.
 Pay-per-view TV was a beneficial alternative.